aredn/documentation/arednGettingStarted/node_admin.rst

   With some devices, a scan will momentarily disconnect the wifi from the mesh so the radio is available to perform the scan operation.
 It is recommended that you perform a scan when connected to the device in some other way than via WiFi.
 The most recent scan results are retained.
 When you are finished studying the scan results, click the ``Done`` button to return to the *admin* display.

 WiFi Signal
   This displays :abbr:`RF (Radio Frequency)` signal information as a realtime line graph.
+It will only appear if the radio is in Mesh mode.
 The default view shows the average signal of all connected stations in realtime.
 Click in the field to the right of the *Node* label to select a specific neighborhood node from the dropdown list.
 The graph will be cleared and redrawn using signal data from that node.
 Context-sensitive help is available by clicking the ``Help`` button.

   .. image:: _images/admin-wifi-signal.png
     :alt: WiFi Signal